cofoeducistudent/tam-ms1-c/README.md

 ---

-# Structure

 BEF want a basic site for initial promotion.
 They may wish for a more elaborate construct in the future.
 However, at present having the information data content **integrated within the html** file means I will not need to involve a database such as **MySql**  or other data retrival methods to read the data from.

 **Structure data** is inherent within html